Tuatara: Genomic characteristics

-Long interspersed nuclear elements (LINEs)

 The most abundant LINE element in the tuatara is L2 (10%).
 Most of them are interspersed and can remain active.
 The longest L2 element found is 4 kb long and 83% of the sequences had ORF2p completely intact.
 The CR1 element is the second most repeated (4%).
 Phylogenetic analysis shows that these sequences are very different from those found in other nearby species such as lizards.
 Finally, less than 1% are elements belonging to L1, a low percentage since these elements tend to predominate in placental mammals.
 Usually, the predominant LINE elements are the CR1, contrary to what has been seen in the tuatara.
 This suggests that perhaps the genome repeats of sauropsids were very different compared to mammals, birds and lizards.

-Major histocompatibility complex elements (MHCs)

 The genes of the major histocompatibility complex (MHC) are known to play roles in disease resistance, mate choice, and kin recognition in various vertebrate species.
 Among known vertebrate genomes, MHCs are considered one of the most polymorphic.
 In the tuatara, 56 MHC genes have been identified; some of which are similar to MHCs of amphibians and mammals.
-Most MHCs that were annotated in the tuatara genome are highly conserved, however there is large genomic rearrangement observed in distant lepidosauria lineages.
+Most MHCs that were annotated in the tuatara genome are highly conserved, however there is large genomic rearrangement observed in distant lepidosaur lineages.

-Short interspersed nuclear elements (SINEs)

 Many of the elements that have been analyzed are present in all amniotes, most are mammalian interspersed repeats or MIR, specifically the diversity of MIR subfamilies is the highest that has been studied so far in an amniote.
 16 families of SINEs that were recently active have also been identified.

-DNA transposon

 The tuatara has 24 unique families of DNA transposons, and at least 30 subfamilies were recently active.
 This diversity is greater than what has been found in other amniotes and in addition, thousands of identical copies of these transposons have been analyzed, suggesting to researchers that there is recent activity.

-LTR retrotransposons
+The genome is the second largest known to reptiles.
+Only the Greek tortoise genome is larger.
 Around 7,500 LTRs have been identified, including 450 endogenous retroviruses (ERVs).
-Studies in other Sauropsida have recognized a similar number but nevertheless, in the genome of the tuatara it has been found a very old clade of retrovirus known as Spumavirus.
+Studies in other Sauropsida have recognised a similar number but nevertheless, in the genome of the tuatara it has been found a very old clade of retrovirus known as Spumavirus.

-Non-coding RNA

 More than 8,000 non-coding RNA-related elements have been identified in the tuatara genome, of which the vast majority, about 6,900, are derived from recently active transposable elements.
 The rest are related to ribosomal, spliceosomal and signal recognition particle RNA.

-Mitochondrial genome

 The mitochondrial genome of the genus Sphenodon is approximately 18,000 bp in size and consists of 13 protein-coding genes, 2 ribosomal RNA and 22 transfer RNA genes.